sirasagi62/minirag/README.md

 # veqlite

-A minimal RAG (Retrieval-Augmented Generation) database library written in TypeScript using SQLite with the sqlite-vec extension for vector similarity search.
+A simple vector database library written in TypeScript using SQLite with the sqlite-vec extension.

 Features:
 - Store text chunks with metadata and embeddings